Jaystar1003/Jaystar1003/README.md

 Welcome to my GitHub profile!
 I'm passionate about fullstack development and enjoy working on projects that allow me to improve my skills and have fun while doing so!
 I'm currently pursuing a Bachelor's degree in **Kognitywistyka** (Cognitive Science) at the University of Warsaw.
 My academic journey involves exploring the fascinating intersection of psychology, neuroscience, linguistics, and computer science.
+I am an active member of the Independent Student Association (NZS) at the University of Warsaw.
+This experience has not only enhanced my leadership and teamwork skills but has also provided me with a deeper understanding of the importance of student representation and activism in shaping the university experience.

 ## About Me